vitiral/trfl/README.md

-# fngi filesystem
+# trfl FS: a filesystem for fngi

-This is an in-development (currently conceptual) filesystem for the [fngi](http://github.com/civboot/fngi) kernel, intended to be used for a bootloader or on a microcontroller/etc, but robust enough as a general purpose file system.
+This is an in-development (**WARNING: currently conceptual**) filesystem for the [fngi] kernel, intended to be used on a microcontroller or simple operating system for [Civboot], but robust enough as a general purpose file system.

-This is an extremely simple embedded filesystem with low memory requirements.
-It stores a Binary Search Tree of directories, files and their data with the ability to create, delete, write, append, read and modify.
+Trfl stores a Binary Search Tree of directories, files and a rope structure of their data with the ability to efficiently create, delete, write, append, read and modify in `O(log N)` time.

 The filesystem is designed to wear-level for solid state drives (SD Cards, SSD drives, etc) but can also be used for [Other Media](#other-media) with only minor changes.

+> **Note:** The name is pronounced "truffle".
+The truffle is the structure of
+> mycorrhizal fungi which lives in a symbiotic relationship with the root
+> structure of plants.
+The name was chosen since filesystems are trees which
+> contain a root node, and this filesystem is intended to be used by the [fngi]
+> kernel.

 ## Basics